brycewray/hugo-site/content/posts/2021/08/1Password-hits-fan.md

 ### Vaults

 The whole subject of "vaults" was already touchy among 1Password users who resisted the long-recommended move to subscription-based storage of their credentials on 1Password's own cloud setup.
 They wanted to keep *local* vaults and sync those with their own preferred cloud storage vendors, like iCloud and Dropbox, but [that's a no-go starting with 1Password 8](https://www.cultofmac.com/749946/1password-upsets-fans/).
-With the new version, users' only choice for cloud-based credentials storage will be 1Password's cloud.
+With the new version, users’ only choice for cloud-based credentials storage will be 1Password's cloud.

 ## The alternatives?